holdenweb/microcookbook/brainstorm.md

 As a bonus, a few polyglot projects would provide a very interesting comparison between languages, toolchains, and hardware APIs.
 [LR]

+Sure, but let's get a few MicroPython volumes out first! _[SH]_

+I'm sure a volume on the differences between MicroPython and Circuit Python would be interesting and useful. _[SH]_